open-runtimes/executor/README.md

 Executor for [Open Runtimes](https://github.com/open-runtimes/open-runtimes), a runtime environments for serverless cloud computing for multiple coding languages.

 Executor is responsible for providing HTTP API for building, starting and executing Open Runtimes.
-Proxy is stateless and can be scaled horizontally when a load balanced is introduced in front of it.
+Executor is stateless and can be scaled horizontally when a load balancer is introduced in front of it.
 You could use any load balancer but we highly recommend using [Open Runtimes Proxy](https://github.com/open-runtimes/proxy) for it's ease of setup with Open Runtimes Executor.

 ## Features

+* **Flexibility** - Configuring custom image lets you use **any** runtime for your functions.
+* **Performance** - Coroutine-style HTTP servers allows asynchronous operations without blocking.
+We.
+Run.
+Fast! ⚡
 * **Open Source** - Released under the MIT license, free to use and extend.

 ## Getting Started